rakshitbharat/laravel-storage-with-database/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/rakshitbharat/laravel-storage-with-database.svg?style=flat-square)](https://packagist.org/packages/rakshitbharat/laravel-storage-with-database)
 [![Software License](https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat-square)](LICENSE.md)

 Laravel Storage with Database is a powerful package that provides a seamless way to store and retrieve text-based data using a database in Laravel.
-It offers a simple and intuitive API similar to Laravel's built-in Storage facade, making it easy to switch from file-based storage to database storage for your text-based data.
+It offers a simple and intuitive API similar to Laravel's built-in Storage facade, making it easy to switch from file-based storage to database storage for your text-based data[1].

 ## Features